Chilldose/COMET/docs/GUI_plugins/Data_Visualization.rst

   xml_template: CMSxmlTemplate

-to your main config file.
+to your main plotting config file.

 .. note:: The name can be changed to your liking here!